imolein/whats-my-ip-address/README.md

 ## Installation

 Currently it is recommand to run this service behind nginx.
-In the future it should be possible to run it standalone too, but for this a few features are missing.
-This installation assume you're using Debian or Ubuntu, but should work on other systems too, when you replace the package manager commands.

 ### Dependencies